kitesi/scoped-sort/README.md

 - Confirmation `c`, 100%

-  This would open up a webview of the transformations, and stats, you can then confirm if you want to go ahead with the transformation.
+  This would open up a webview of the transformations and stats, you can then confirm if you want to go ahead with the transformation.

 - Sort on save